kombucha-js/react-rerenderers/README.md

 --------------------
 - Control when to rerender manually and precisely.
 - Offer a way to manage **React.js** states without other frameworks.
-- Centralize logic as Model-View Controller.
+- Centralize business logic as Model-View Controller.
 - Modularize not only components but also dialogs.